Being in Treatment for Life

 You probably have heard people talk about breast cancer as a disease that can be treated and then ends.
 If you’ve had breast cancer before, maybe you felt your experience was over when treatment ended.
 Perhaps you felt you “beat” cancer and could move on.
 If this is the first time you’ve had breast cancer, you may never have thought about it as a disease that you might live with for life.

 There are many women who go through breast cancer treatment and never have to deal with it again.
 But for between 20 and 30 percent of people the breast cancer returns to a distant area of the body, perhaps in a short time but sometimes many years later.
-Between 6 and 10 percent of people start out with stage IV disease at first diagnosis, sometimes called de novo metastatic breast cancer.
+About 6 percent of people start out with stage IV disease at first diagnosis, sometimes called de novo metastatic breast cancer.

 A diagnosis of metastatic breast cancer is different because it means you will actively deal with breast cancer for the rest of your life.
 Unlike with earlier-stage breast cancer treatment, the goal of treatment for metastatic disease is not to cure the cancer.
 The goal instead is to control the cancer for as long as possible while allowing you to experience a high quality of life.
 It’s possible to live a long time with metastatic disease.